 Another vital aspect of dental hygiene is the safety of the mouth structure.
 If your child takes part in sports activities, they should wear a mouthguard.
 This is a soft, plastic retainer that protects the teeth as well as the lips.
 It helps protect your child's oral structures from injuries.
 Consult your dentist if you need a custom-fit mouthguard.

-Call us at Vita Dental or schedule an online appointment to know more about dental care for kids.
+Call Dentist in Spring TX at Vita Dental or schedule an online appointment to know more about dental care for kids.